-- In a large heat-safe bowl, combine: oats, coconut, and pecan pieces (dry ingredients).
+- Grab a large heat-safe bowl, combine oats, coconut, and pecan pieces (dry ingredients).
 Set aside.

-- Once throughly combined, carefully pour the newly-made syrup into the heat-safe bowl with the dry ingredients.
+- Once thoroughly combined, carefully pour the newly-made syrup into the heat-safe bowl with the dry ingredients.
 Stir several times to coat (2-3 minutes).